Lily418/Ant-Colony-Optimisation/proposal.md

-Group:
+# Using Ant Colony Optimisation to solve Search problems

-George Brighton & Joel Hoskin
+*George Brighton & Joel Hoskin*

 We propose to apply the swarm intelligence algorithm 'Ant Colony Optimization' to the problem of Search.